ashrafghiye/DBN/README.md

 ## Analysis

-The script `main.py` run three comparisons between two deep neural networks used to classify MNIST digits.
+The script `main.py` run one of three comparisons between two deep neural networks used to classify MNIST digits.
 The first neural was pre-trained in unsipervised way using Deep Belief Networks, and the second was randomly initialized.

-Running this script will result in 3 images describing the accuracy for both models as function of:
+Running this script will result in 2 images describing the accuracy for both models as function of either:

 1- Number of layers.

+or

 2- Number of hidden units.

+or

 3- Number of training examples.